 What are big data types?

-What are big data tools?
+What are the challenges in big data visualization?